 Today, digital marketing trends change at lightning speed and it's sometimes difficult to keep up.
 Help is at hand, however - tools such as Google Analytics can provide powerful insights into market trends and user behaviour.
 Whether you're trying to understand user behaviour on your website or looking at wider industry trends, the key is to understand the data.

 Step one is to define your objectives.
 What do you want to achieve?
 Do you just want to assess your website's performance or something more?
 For most companies, generating leads and traffic is the main objective.
 According to a recent HubSpot survey, 61% of respondents say this is their priority.

-To measure and assess your website performance, UK-based SEO agencies recommend deploying professional analytics tools - the most popular among these is Google Analytics.
-And it’s free!
+To measure and assess your website performance, some agencies recommend deploying professional analytics tools - the most popular among these is Google Analytics.
+And it's free!
 This guide is designed to help you use the power of Google Analytics to its full potential.

 Google Analytics is a bit of software that monitors and tracks user behaviour on your website.
 It can tell you how people found your site, how many people are visiting and where they are coming from, what they do when they get to your site, pages they liked and didn't like, whether they purchased anything, etc. All useful stuff.
 All this information can be fed back into your marketing activities to generate more traffic and provide customers with a better user experience.
 In addition, if you use Google Ads, Google Analytics can tell you how effective those ads are - are they driving the right people to your website?